IMQS/argparse/readme.md

 Anything that is not part of an option is collected in 'Params'

 Commands can be added with `AddCommand`.
 If one or more commands have been defined, then the user _must_ enter a valid command as the first parameter.
 Subsequent parameters are fed to the chosen command.
 Commands can have options and switches, just like the master `Args` object.
+Commands are the mechanism that is used to form a 2 level hierarchy of ArgParse objects.

 To print out full help for all options, use `args.ShowHelp()`.
-This is invoked automatically when the user types `help`.
+This is invoked automatically when the user types `help` or `--help`, or a bunch of other help-like keywords.

 Simple example:
 ```cpp